Helen Jean Frazier, age 94, of Norwalk died peacefully Friday, December 25, 2020 at Westview Care Center in Indianola.

 A Celebration of Life will be held for Jean on August 14, 2021, at the First Lutheran Church in Moline, Illinois.
 Burial of the cremains will take place at Riverside Cemetery in Moline following the service.

-Note: Due to COVID-19 restrictions, everyone attending is required to wear a face mask and maintain social distancing.
+COVID-19 Note: Everyone attending is strongly encouraged to wear a face mask and maintain social distancing between households.

 To share an on-line condolence with the family and to send flowers to her visitation please click the "send flowers/tributes" tab on this screen or call O'Leary's Flowers at (515) 981-0700.
 You may also order by going to: www.olearyflowers.com

 Arrangements are under the direction of O'Leary Funeral & Cremation Services in Norwalk.

 Helen Frazier’s Life Story